 Farfetch is a luxury online marketplace with a great selection of Veja campo sneakers.
 If you have your heart set on a color that's sold out on Veja, this could be your best bet.
 They have separate search results for women's campos and men's campos but remember all campos are unisex.

 Farfetch can be pricey but all taxes & duties are included at checkout & returns are free for most regions worldwide (UK, EU, US, Canada, Australia etc), so there's no nasty surprises after you order.

 They also ship worldwide, with all taxes & duties included for EU post Brexit.

 - Hype DC - sneaker specialists

-Overall I'm very pleased with my Veja Campo sneakers after 2 months.
-They look so pretty & it's nice to be on trend for once.
+Overall I'm very pleased with my Veja Campo sneakers.
+They look SO pretty.

 Bottom line: these are super cute sneakers that look good with everything.
 They're also surprisingly comfortable for fashion sneakers.